-- keep clear detailed written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately; - keep records in a meticulous chronological order, either on paper or electronically;
+- keep clear detailed written records of concerns about children (noting the date, event and - action taken), even where there is no need to refer the matter to Children's Social Care immediately; - keep records in a meticulous chronological order, either on paper or electronically;

-- ensure all safeguarding records are transferred separately from the child's main pupil file to the receiving school, college or other education establishment when a pupil moves.
+- ensure all records are kept secure and in locked locations; - ensure all safeguarding records are transferred separately from the child's main pupil file to the receiving school, college or other education establishment when a pupil moves.
 The DSL will do this as soon as possible, ensuring secure transit, and will ensure that confirmation of receipt of the records is obtained; - the DSL will also consider whether it is appropriate to share any information with a child's receiving school/setting in advance of the child leaving so that the receiving school/setting is able to support the child as effectively as possible and plan for her/his arrival; - ensure that incoming safeguarding records are brought to the attention of the DSL, Deputy DSLs and other key staff such as the SENCO when a child transfers in from another school/setting.